1. Home

 • The calendar view picker is at the top right of the calendar.

-• You can toggle calendar views on and off in the calendar settings; if toggled off, the view will no longer be available in the calendar view picker.
+• Enable or disable calendar views in the calendar settings; if toggled off, the view will no longer be available in the calendar view picker.

 • Set defaults for calendar views, such as number of days to show in multi-day view.